johndef64/pychatgpt/README.md

 ## Requirements

 - The `openai` module is required.
 It will prompt automatic installation if this requirement is not met.
 - To use this module, you need to have an OpenAI API key.
 You have to provide your API key when requested once and it will be stored automatically in a file called `openai_api_key.txt` in your working directory.
+Get your API key at: https://platform.openai.com/account/api-keys

 ## Usage
 `import pychatgpt as op`